pcgeek86/tampermonkey-youtubequality/README.md

 ## Support the Developer

-If you enjoyed this extension, please consider supporting me by signing up for a CBT Nuggets subscription.
+If you enjoyed this extension, please consider supporting me by [signing up for a FREE CBT Nuggets trial account](https://www.cbtnuggets.com/free-it-training).
-We offer incredible training materials for IT professionals on topics ranging from:
+We offer high-quality training materials for IT professionals on topics ranging from:

 - 🚢 [Kubernetes training](https://www.cbtnuggets.com/blog/cbt-nuggets/new-course-certified-kubernetes-administrator-cka)
 - 👨🏻‍💻 [GitHub training](https://www.cbtnuggets.com/it-training/programming-and-development/github)